 A couple weeks ago I would have said Bjork is going back to Notre Dame.
 Hell, our own Boston Pucks blogger Nick recently wrote about the lure of playing at Notre Dame and how all their draft picks have stayed put so far.
 But I think this development is a good sign for the Bruins.
 It gives Bjork not only distance from the recent heartbreaking finish to his college season but also a taste of playing with NHLers while he debates his future.
 The sting of a Frozen Four loss is easier to deal with when Charlie McAvoy is feeding you perfect seam passes and hyping Boston over beers after the game.
 It feels like home already.

 I’m not going to make a prediction about Bjork’s decision though because I’d hate to be right again.
-So I’ll just say that I think there’s now a 60% chance he signs with the Bruins.
-That’s just enough for me to order my Bjork jersey now.
+So I’ll just say that I think there’s now at least a 60% chance he signs with the Bruins.
+And that’s just enough for me to order my Bjork jersey now.

 See you this fall, #10.